thoqbk/buncha/README.md

 <p align="center">
     <img height="257" src="https://raw.githubusercontent.com/thoqbk/buncha/master/docs/logo.jpg"/>
     <p align="center">IoC Container.
-Inspired by Spring Framework</p>
+Inspired by <a href="http://spring.io/">Spring Framework</a></p>
 </p>

 ## What is buncha?
 - **IoC Container** - Buncha is essential package to building a powerful, large application
-- **Invoke functions and construct object** - Buncha will find the correct arguements automatically to invoke your functions or construct an object from your class.
+- **Invoke function and construct object** - Buncha will find the correct arguments automatically to invoke your functions or construct an object from your class.
 - **Dependency manager** - Manage dependencies of services in container.
 Auto detect dependency cycle.
 - **Annotation scanner** - Buncha uses @Service annotation to detect services in your projects.
 - **Watch File Changes and Auto Reload** - `You hate restarting your application anytime you modify a file?` Buncha detects changes and reload it and all dependents for you automatically.